markdom/specification/1.0/markdom.md

 This event represents the end of a [*Markdom list item*].

 A corresponding call to `onListItemBegin` must have occurred.
-Calling this method must be followed by a call to `onNextListItem` or `onListItemsEnd.
+Calling this method must be followed by a call to `onNextListItem` or `onListItemsEnd`.

 ###### `onListItemsBegin` {#api-handler-handler-onlistitemsbegin}